nasuni-labs/nasuni-api-utilities/README.md

 **Compatibility**: NMC API v1.2, NMC 23.2, and Edge Appliance 9.12 or higher required\
 **Known Issues and Notes**:\
-Creating a volume using an existing encryption key: When referencing an existing encryption key rather than creating an encryption key, you should not include the “create_new_key”: “false” option.
+Creating a volume using an existing encryption key: When referencing an existing encryption key rather than creating a new one, you should not include the “create_new_key”: “false” option.
 This must be omitted until Issue 27807 is fixed.

 New AWS regions should be opted-in before using them to create new volumes.

-Misleading terminology: The create volume API has an option that misleadingly references “cred” in its **Name**: auto_provision_cred.
+Misleading terminology: The create volume API includes an option, auto_provision_cred, that misleadingly references “cred” in its **Name**.
 Counterintuitively, auto_provision_cred controls the provisioning of encryption keys (PGP) rather than Nasuni cloud credentials.

 Use the List Cloud Credentials NMC API endpoint to obtain the cred_uuid of a credential to use with the create volume NMC API endpoint.\
 **Name**: [/Volumes/CreateVolume.ps1](/Volumes/CreateVolume.ps1)